 a) A military invasion of the United States, or

 c) A calling forth of the Guard by the federal government in a manner provided for by Congress to execute the Laws of the Union, provided that said Laws were made in pursuance of the delegated powers in the Constitution of the United States.

 SECTION 2.
-AND BE IT FURTHER ENACTED, That the governor shall examine every federal order, present and future, that places the national guard on federal active duty to determine whether the order is Constitutional according to Article I, Section 8, Clause 15 of the Constitution of the United States.
-If the governor determines that the order is not Constitutional, he or she shall take all appropriate action to prevent the National Guard from being placed or kept on federal active duty.
+AND BE IT FURTHER ENACTED, That the governor shall examine every current federal order that has placed the (STATE) National Guard into Active duty combat to determine whether the order is authorized, as defined by Section 1 of this Act, according to Article I, Section 8, Clause 15 of the Constitution for the United States.
+If the governor determines that the order has not been made in accordance with the constitutional requirements cited in Section 1 of this Act, he or she shall take all actions necessary to immediately return those members of the (STATE) National Guard back to this state.

 SECTION 3.
 AND BE IT FURTHER ENACTED, That the governor shall submit a report to the standing committees of the legislature with specified subject matter jurisdiction over military affairs, as provided under (ENTER SECTION FROM STATE CODE), that summarizes his or her review of every order that placed or places the national guard on federal active duty and any action he or she takes in response to that review, within 30 days after his or her review is complete.

 SECTION 4.
 AND BE IT FURTHER ENACTED, That this Act shall take effect (enter date).